Skip to main content

 AUDIT LOG

-Fields recorded on every entry
+What lands on every entry

 FieldTypeDescription

-agent_idstringWhich agent this action affected.
+AgentreferenceWhich agent the action affected.

 Export and integration